shuyangConnor/Discord-Clone/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).

-Your feedback and contributions are greatly appreciated!
+Your feedback and contributions are greatly appreciated!!